hannaaarvoldriley/5023Y-Summative-2/README.md

-# Summative 2
+# Summative 2 BIO 5023Y

+## ✨ Brief introduction
+This is a solo project assignment for module BIO 5023Y - Data Science for Biologists.
+This assignment requires data cleaning, exploratory analysis, data visualisation & statistical model building and inference.

-*Optional - consider changing this README to represent your project when complete*
+*Change this README to represent your project when complete*

-## Objectives
+## 🎯 Objectives

 - Analyse one dataset contained within this repository
 - Use Markdown to write a formal lab report: hand the output in separately through Blackboard